Table of Contents

-**Make sure that your computer has run all of its available Windows updates before installing the MyoVision software.
+**Make sure your computer has run all available Windows updates before installing the MyoVision software.
 The MyoVision software will not install properly if the computer needs to run Windows updates. **

-Follow the instructions below to download the most recent version of the MyoVision software.
+To download the most recent version of the MyoVision software:

 - Go to myovision.com/download.html then select Download Now.
-Each time you
+Note: every time you

 - When the installer starts, click "Next >" to begin the installation.